JSTOR-Labs/plant-humanities/docs/cinnamon.md

 	center="7.792820, 80.750146"
 	zoom="7.6">

 The Dutch made even stronger, concerted efforts to get a hold on cinnamon.
 They already signed a treaty with the king of Kandy in 1638, hoping this would give them a share of of the cinnamon trade, which was still dominated by the Portuguese at the time.
 The Portuguese were defeated in Colombo in 1656 and Jaffnapatnam in 1658.
 The Dutch now controlled many coastal areas of the island, while the kingdom of Kandy ruled the island's interior.
-The relation between the Dutch and the king of kandy was strained.
+The relation between the Dutch and the king of Kandy was strained.
+Harvesters were

 About cinnamon harvesting
 <param ve-image